How to Buy the Best Quality iPad Pro Case (Expert Advice)

 When reviewing your options in iPad Pro cases, think about the following:

-A secure place for the Apple Pencil?
+• Do I need a secure place for the Apple Pencil?

-Think about the features you'd like and how well they are integrated into the design of the cases your are considering.
-Just because a design claims to have a "pencil holder" doesn't necessarily mean it's well designed or integrated into the case with any real thought.
+Think about the features you'd like and how well they are integrated into the design of the case your are considering.
+Just because a design claims to have a "pencil holder" doesn't necessarily mean it's well designed or integrated into the design with any real thought.

 I'm sure the people who made all those low quality iPad cases I mentioned above thought that they were making something of quality.
 Does anybody really go to work everyday and think, "Awesome, I'm going to make some junk today!
 Real crap.
 Oh my God this stuff is garbage!
 Can't wait to put more of it into the world!".